 Skip to main content

-A Saved prompt is reusable prompt text.
-Use Saved prompts for instructions you send often, such as document review patterns, meeting follow-up requests, deviation investigation tables, CAPA traceability checks, or CoSheet analysis prompts.
+A Saved prompt is reusable prompt text plus optional chat setup.
+Use Saved prompts for instructions you send often, such as document review patterns, meeting follow-up requests, deviation investigation tables, CAPA traceability checks, CoSheet analysis prompts, or Sofie Guide help prompts.
 Saved prompts do not make Sofie remember facts.
-They insert text into chat so you can reuse and adapt it.
+They insert reusable instructions into chat so you can adapt them for the current task.

 Use Memory for durable facts or preferences.
 Use Directives for standing rules Sofie should follow.
 Use an Orchestration when the work needs repeatable steps, tools, review points, or structured outputs.